luna983/beyond-nightlight/README.md

 ## TODOs

-- [x] link inference image with its identifier
-- [x] add comment to run dir, do not overwrite config
-- [x] tune model: try fiddling with anchor, etc.
+- [ ] unittest eval
 - [ ] add data augmentation of blurrier images
 - [ ] jupyter notebook to see step by step
 - [ ] google static map record no image instances
-- [ ] some concerns over whether AP is calculated properly, add AUC
+- [ ] clean up codes, reorganize `utils/` into different experiments, reproduce figures

 - [ ] texts on images were classified as houses (remove manually? train with samples?)
-- [ ] clean up codes, reorganize into different experiments, reproduce figures

-Codes to be cleared:

-- utils
-- maskrcnn/utils
-    - eval.py
-    - coco.py